-The key idea of the present paper is that the same localization transition can occur for ITG eigenmodes in stellarators.
-When eigenmodes are extended along the field line they can sustain coherent fluctuations that couple neighboring flux surfaces and drive turbulent transport.
-When eigenmodes become localized, the spatial coherence required for efficient cross-field transport is reduced.
-For the \emph{continuous} aperiodic Hill equation that governs the physical ITG problem, the localization threshold is not simply $\lam=1$ but is determined by the Mathieu discriminant $\Delta(\etai) \equiv \mathrm{Tr}[M(\etai)]$, where $M$ is the transfer matrix of the equation integrated over one field-line period at the marginal eigenvalue.
-Modes are extended when $|\Delta| < 2$ and Anderson-localized when $|\Delta| > 2$; the threshold $\etastar$ is defined by $\Delta(\etastar) = -2$.
-This condition, evaluated with W7-X Boozer harmonic amplitudes from the DESC equilibrium, gives $\etastar \approx 1.54$, compared to $\etastar \approx 2.78$ for a periodic device --- a factor of $1.81\times$ earlier localization due to the near-integer wavenumber ratio $\alpha \approx 2.149$ of the dominant aperiodic harmonic.
-The transition point $\etastar$ therefore marks the boundary between a transport-active regime ($\etailin < \etai < \etastar$) and an Anderson-localized low-transport regime ($\etai > \etastar$) --- the ITG analogue of the second stability regime in MHD ballooning theory.
-In the ballooning problem the suppression arises from linear restabilization, whereas here it arises from topological localization of the eigenmodes.
+The localisation threshold $\etastar$ depends on the dimensionless magnetic drift and curvature profile along the field line and must be computed from the Lyapunov exponent, discussed below.
+The accurate threshold for any real 3D device requires the full Boozer harmonic spectrum for the background equilibrium, which is sensitive to geometry.
+The transition point $\etastar$ marks the boundary between a regime ($\etailin < \etai < \etastar$) and an Anderson-localized regime ($\etai > \etastar$) ---the ITG analogue of the second stability regime in MHD ballooning theory.
+In the ballooning problem the suppression arises from linear restabilization, whereas here it is conjectured to arise from topological localisation of the eigenmodes.

-The analysis proceeds as follows.
-Starting from an extension of the reduced fluid model of drift waves derived by Bhattacharjee \emph{et al.}~\cite{Bhattacharjee1983}, we show that the fluid ITG equation in an aperiodic stellarator can be written as an aperiodic Schr\"odinger operator.
-In the long-wavelength limit and when a single harmonic dominates the curvature spectrum, a discrete representation of this operator reduces to a form closely related to the AAH difference equation.
-The localization threshold of this equation then provides a leading-order estimate for the critical temperature gradient.

 The aim of the present work is not to construct a complete transport model but rather to identify a structural property of the ITG eigenvalue problem in 3D magnetic geometry.
-If the proposed localization mechanism is confirmed experimentally, it could establish a direct connection between stellarator magnetic geometry and Anderson localization physics, providing a new perspective on turbulent transport in magnetically confined plasmas.
+If the proposed localisation mechanism is confirmed by simulation and experiment, it could establish a direct connection between stellarator magnetic geometry and Anderson localisation physics, providing a new perspective on turbulent transport in magnetically confined plasmas.